lost-fool/Adversary-Emulation-Plan/README_Harshal.md

   source /etc/environment
   ```

-- Configure \'curl\' using a text editor of your choice using the below commands:
+- Configure \'_curl_\' using a text editor of your choice using the below commands:

   ```
   touch ~/.curlrc
   nano ~/.curlrc
   ```
-  - Edit and add the below line to the .curlrc file
+  - Edit and add the below line to the \'_.curlrc_\' file
   ```
   proxy=http://<squid-proxy-ip>:proxy-port/
   ```

-- Configure \'apt\' to use Squid proxy server using a text editor of your choice:
+- Configure \'_apt_\' to use Squid proxy server using a text editor of your choice:
   ```
   nano /etc/apt/apt.conf
   ```
-  - Add the below lines to the **apt.conf** file:
+  - Add the below lines to the *_apt.conf_* file:
     ```
     Acquire::http::Proxy "http://<squid-proxy-ip>:3128/";
     Acquire::https::Proxy "http://<squid-proxy-ip>:3128/";